 - Given the employee the correct notice period as outlined in their contract, or paid them in lieu of this notice period (this doesn’t apply if a fixed-term contract expires without being renewed, or in cases of gross misconduct)

 Keeping the employee informed in writing is important.
-You can find template letters for each stage of the process by searching online – here are some good examples.
+You can find template dismissal letters for each stage of the process by searching online.
 As part of acting reasonably, it’s helpful to go through a formal process to deal with any kind of discipline and grievance issues before this even turns into a firing situation.
 The ACAS Code of Practice on Discipline and Grievances sets out how to do this, and will be considered in any future employment tribunals.

 Emotions understandably run high in these situations, as the loss of a job can have a hugely detrimental impact on an employee’s life.
 Regardless of the circumstances under which you and your employee are parting company – even if they’ve done something wrong, and even if they’re angry with you or you with them – it’s important to maintain courtesy and treat them with respect.
 You also have your brand reputation to uphold, so make sure you behave in accordance with your company values even during this most challenging of circumstances.

-For some further reading around this subject, the Government sets out lots more information about dismissing employees here.
+For some further reading around this subject, the Government sets out lots more information about dismissing employees.

 You may also be interested in our recent guide on GDPR for small businesses.